Lemente/statue_samothrace/README.md

 # statue_samothrace
-Minetest mod that adds the statue of Samothrace
+Minetest mod that adds the statue the Winged Victory of Samothrace